37th Annual Economic Outlook Conference

-The informative conference described to their audience the current state of the economy and predictions of what could happen.
-They explained the potential conviction in the newly elected government officials and what issues need to be addressed in order to avoid the Fiscal Cliff.
+The informative conference described the current state of the economy and predictions of what could happen next.
+Presenters explained the potential conviction in the newly elected government officials and what issues need to be addressed in order to avoid the Fiscal Cliff.
 The speakers provided charts and numbers of the economic state over the past several decades.
 Through these charts the audience was able to see that the economy has improved and can continue to improve although it will be at a very slow pace.

 At the start of the conference, Dr. Wayne Fox, director of the Alliance Bank Business Outreach Center, announced their new partnership with Alliance Bank.
 He then introduced Dr. Craig Van Slyke as emcee of this year's conference.